Orphan drug designation

 Purpose of designation

-The designation application is the formal application made using a specified form requesting assessment against the relevant eligibility criteria and a decision from TGA.
+The designation application precedes the registration application and is the formal application made using a specified form requesting assessment against the relevant eligibility criteria and a decision from TGA.

-Granting of an orphan drug designation does not guarantee successful registration on the Australian Register of Therapeutic Goods (ARTG).
+An orphan drug designation does not guarantee registration on the Australian Register of Therapeutic Goods (ARTG) .

 Benefits of designation

-A valid designation must be held in order for benefits resulting from designation to apply.
+A valid orphan drug designation must be held in order for benefits resulting from designation to apply to a submission for registration on the ARTG.

 Orphan drug designation of a medicine can: